PatchaIT/TheRenewTTS/ReadMe.txt

   - Fixed a bug with TTS stuttering aliases with spaces
   - Added permission level VIP (includes subscribers and moderators)
   - Added setting to keep or not keep queing on pause
+- 2023/01/27 v1.0.5
+  - Removed typo oddity into a comment
+  - Exported utility functions into dedicated new library

 ## Getting Started